 It never ceases to amaze and delight me how with just a little structure, a lot of encouragement, and the willingness to experiment, discoveries can be made, and diverse and richly expressive art can come to life.
 We all have something unique to say, and it’s totally possible – and not as hard as you think – to find your way of saying it.

-If you’re curious about Abstractify If you’re at a point on your artist’s path where you feel you could benefit from some guidance to expand on what’s uniquely ‘you’ about your art, Abstractify is available as an instant access course.
+If you’re at a point on your artist’s path where you feel you could benefit from some guidance to expand on what’s uniquely ‘you’ about your art, Abstractify is available as an instant access course.
 Start today and take it at your own pace.
 You’ll be invited to join my private Facebook group so you don’t have to do it in isolation.
 Find the full details by clicking on the image.